 The issue: Scotch thistle (Onopordum acanthium L.), is a non-native plant from Eurasia.
 This biennial, which can reach 12 feet, forms a rosette with large leaves and a deep taproot the first season.
 The leaves and stems are gray-green in color.
 Scotch thistle has very prominent stem “fins” all the way to the seed head.

 It was introduced as an ornamental in the 1800s and escaped cultivation.
 One plant can produce up to 40,000 seeds in spiny flowers.
 The 1- to 3-inch flowers are mostly pink to purple.

 Scotch thistle spreads only by seed via irrigation water, wind, hay, animals, equipment and people.
 It invades Idaho rangeland, recreation sites, rights-of-way, dryland farm ground, pastures and disturbed areas.

 Integrated pest management options:

-· Prevention: Keep ditch banks free of seed-producing plants; clean all equipment and vehicles before moving to a new area; feed weed-free hay; manage pastures for good competition; establish desirable plants in disturbance areas.
+· Prevention: Keep ditch banks free of seed-producing plants; clean all recreational, construction and farming equipment and vehicles of weed chaff; feed weed-free hay; manage pastures for good competition; establish desirable plants in disturbance areas.

-Spotted knapweed seeds can stay dormant up to eight years so a long-term program is needed.
+Scotch thistle seeds can remain dormant up to twenty years—a long-term program is essential.
 Combine different IPM options over a period of years to help improve the effectiveness of your efforts.